By Dr. Ross Turchaninov

 3. HYPOCHONDRIAC

 Technically speaking, Hypochondriasis is an independent and very debilitating disease.
-Those patients developed an inaccurate perception of various diseases formed in their body or mind or both, despite the absence of an actual medical problem.
-Therapists as well as other much more qualified health practitioners usually fail to help these patients.
-Usually Hypochondriasis is present for years without any light at the end of the tunnel.
+Those patients develop an inaccurate perception of various diseases formed in their body, mind, or both, despite the absence of an actual medical problem.
+Therapists and much more qualified health practitioners usually fail to help these patients.
+Usually, Hypochondriasis is present for years without any light at the end of the tunnel.

-However, some patients with chronic pain may exhibit hypochondriac type of behavior which started after they developed the initial symptoms.
-In these cases, it is another form of self-defense the brain employs to deal with chronic pain.
+However, some patients with chronic pain may exhibit the hypochondriac type of behavior, which started after they developed the initial symptoms.
+In these cases, it is another form of self-defense that the brain employs to deal with chronic pain.

-The difference between real hypochondriacs and those patients who exhibit hypochondriac type behavior is that the second group is actually looking for help while real hypochondriacs visiting any health office is a way of life.
-The simple distinction is the absolute absence of even minimal improvement for the real hypochondriac and absence of any cooperation for homework.
-At the same time patients with hypochondriac type behavior will notice it and inform their therapists about any clinical improvements.
+The difference between real hypochondriacs and those patients who exhibit hypochondriac-type behavior is that the second group is looking for help, while real hypochondriacs visit any health office as a way of life.
+The simple distinction is the absolute absence of even minimal improvement for the real hypochondriac and the lack of any cooperation for homework.
+At the same time, patients with hypochondriac type behavior will notice it and inform their therapists about any clinical improvements.

-A 32 year- old very intelligent woman came to our clinic with complaints about a severe migraine-type headache she developed in last 2 years.
-She is a computer programmer and was forced to quit her job a year ago due to intense headaches which flare up after hours of computer work.
+A 32-year-old very intelligent woman came to our clinic with complaints about a severe migraine-type headache she developed in the last 2 years.
+She is a computer programmer and was forced to quit a year ago due to intense headaches that flare up after hours of computer work.

-First what she did was pull a two-inch-thick file of her medical records and prints from WebMD.
-The conversation with her looks like an endless chain of theories which she developed based on Internet research as to why she has a headache and why nothing helps her.
+First, she pulled a two-inch-thick file of her medical records and prints from WebMD.
+The conversation with her looks like an endless chain of theories she developed based on Internet research about why she has a headache and why nothing helps her.

-Clinical evaluation showed that she is 100% our type of patient and we will be able to decisively help her since she exhibited all the signs and symptoms of Greater Occipital Nerve Neuralgia.
-However, if we say to her, “Don’t worry, we will take care of your headache in 4-5 sessions,” (which was actually true) there was a good chance that she would never come back to our clinic, thinking that we were practicing quack medicine.
+Clinical evaluation showed that she is 100% our type of patient, and we will be able to decisively help her since she exhibited all the signs and symptoms of Greater Occipital Nerve Neuralgia.
+However, if we say to her, “Don’t worry, we will take care of your headache in 4-5 sessions” (which was true), there was a good chance that she would never come back to our clinic, thinking that we were practicing quack medicine.

-Her mind was already made up that something more serious and dangerous happened to her and no one simply was able to figure it out yet.
-One of her ideas was that she has this constant headache because of her childhood cardiac problem.
-Her foramen ovale (opening between both atrias) was the trigger for her headache.
-Yes, it is medical fact that a not fully closed foramen ovale may later in life manifest itself as migraine-type of headache, however in her case the opening was completely closed in her early years.
+Her mind was already made up that something more serious and dangerous had happened to her, and no one simply was able to figure it out yet.
+One of her ideas was that she had a constant headache because of her childhood cardiac problem.
+Her foramen ovale (opening between both atria) triggered her headache.
+Yes, it is a medical fact that a not fully closed foramen ovale may later in life manifest itself as a migraine-type headache; however, in her case, the opening was completely closed in her early years.

 Addressing The Psychological Component Of Somatic Pain Syndrome

-Simply dismissing the patient’s theories including ‘cardiac theory’ was completely counterproductive since it was exactly what other health practitioners including her PCP did.
-Instead, after clinical evaluation we asked her to leave her file and let us go over it in detail later and re-schedule her evaluation appointment one more time with no charge.
-The suggestion really surprised her since apparently no one even made an attempt to look into her carefully arranged file of Internet prints.
-Quick examination of the papers in the file showed that all data she collected had nothing to do with her problems.
+Simply dismissing the patient’s theories, including ‘cardiac theory,’ was completely counterproductive since it was exactly what other health practitioners, including her PCP, did.
+Instead, after the clinical evaluation, we asked her to leave her file and let us go over it in detail later, and we rescheduled her evaluation appointment with no charge.
+The suggestion surprised her since no one even attempted to look into her carefully arranged file of Internet prints.
+A quick examination of the papers in the file showed that all the data she collected had nothing to do with her problems.

-At the beginning of the next session we expressed deep gratitude for the file she brought in and we acknowledged that indeed her headache was a very serious puzzle.
-We suggested she try some tools Medical Massage offers and we emphasized that since her problem is very complicated we expected just reducing the intensity of her symptoms while in reality we expected complete elimination of her headache.
-She agreed with great enthusiasm since even the possibility of partial relief of her headache’s intensity was great news.
+At the beginning of the next session, we expressed deep gratitude for the file she brought in and acknowledged that her headache was a very serious puzzle.
+We suggested she try some tools Medical Massage offers, and we emphasized that since her problem is very complicated, we expected that just reducing the intensity of her symptoms.
+In reality, we expected complete elimination of her headache.
+She enthusiastically agreed since even the possibility of partial relief of her headache’s intensity was great news.

-We insisted that to better help her we needed her active engagement with homework which she needed to do between sessions.
-We also emphasized that we needed her to start a little diary to write how she feels after each session and between sessions.
-It was obvious that the patient was excited with this offer.
+We insisted that to better help her, we needed her active engagement with homework, which she needed to do between sessions.
+We also emphasized that we needed her to start a little diary to write how she felt after each session and between sessions.
+It was obvious that the patient was excited about this offer.

-She came back after the first session and it was obvious that something positive happened.
-She had a very intense flare up of her headache on the next day which continued to the day after (we informed her about such possibility at the end of first session), but the morning at the day of the second session she noticed some improvements.
+When she came back after the first session, it was obvious that something positive had happened.
+The next day, she had a very intense flare-up of her headache that continued the day after (we informed her about such a possibility at the end of the first session), but the morning of the second session, she noticed some improvements.
 It was exactly what we expected.

-At this point she pulled out her notebook where she wrote in detail all her symptoms on an hourly basis starting with the hour after the first session!
+At this point, she pulled out her notebook where she wrote in detail all her symptoms hourly, starting with the hour after the first session!
 There were pages of meticulously taken notes!
-I took time to read all of them despite that they didn’t make any difference in the treatment plan.
-It was obvious that the patient carefully watched as I turned page after page until got to the very end.
-As soon as I finished I told the patient that these notes are an exceptional help since they now guided me to formulate a better treatment plan.
+I took time to read all of them, even though they didn’t make any difference in the treatment plan.
+It was evident that the patient watched as I turned page after page until the end.
+As soon as I finished, I told the patient that these notes were an exceptional help since they had guided me in formulating a better treatment plan.

 Results:

-As I planned, her headache was under complete control after approximately 6 sessions of MEDICAL MASSAGE PROTOCOL for Chronic Headache.
-She stayed on supportive monthly sessions for four months before we completely discharged her from the clinic.
+As I planned, her headache was under complete control after approximately six sessions of MEDICAL MASSAGE PROTOCOL for Chronic Headache.
+She stayed in supportive monthly sessions for four months before we completely discharged her from the clinic.

-After one of the monthly sessions she said that she had a personal question to ask.
+After one of the monthly sessions, she said that she had a personal question to ask.
 I answered, “Of course!”
-Her question was, “You knew everything from the very beginning and you didn’t need all my notes, did you?”
-I answered, “Your notes made a huge contribution to the therapy and we never would have succeeded without them.”
-She is completely headache free for more than a year.
+Her question was, “You knew everything from the very beginning, and you didn’t need all my notes, did you?”
+I answered, “Your notes made a huge contribution to the therapy, and we never would have succeeded without them.”
+She has been completely headache-free for more than a year.

-In Part II we will discuss clinical cases of remaining protective mechanisms developed by the brain due to chronic pain – denial, displacement, and rationalization.
+In Part II, we will discuss clinical cases of remaining protective mechanisms developed by the brain due to chronic pain – denial, displacement, rationalization and emotional instability.

 Category: Medical Massage